-Prescription drug abuse and addiction have become an epidemic in the United States.
-With prescriptions more available than ever, countless Americans are becoming addicted to prescribed drugs every day.
+Prescription drug use and addiction have become an epidemic in the United States.
+With prescriptions more available than ever, countless Americans become addicted to prescribed drugs every day.

-While a number of prescription medications are abused, the most common are opioids, stimulants, and central nervous system (CNS) depressants.
+While a number of prescription medications are used, the most common are opioids, stimulants, and central nervous system (CNS) depressants.
 Opioids, which are pain killers, account for more overdose-related deaths each year than any other prescription drug.
 Each medication can be highly addictive, requiring a prescription drug addiction treatment program.

-Many people who take prescription medications don’t do so with the intent to become addicted to them.
-However, some people can fall prey to dependence and addiction simply by taking a drug for an extended period of time.
+Many people who take prescription medications don’t do so to become addicted to them.
+However, some people can fall prey to dependence and addiction simply by taking a drug for an extended period.
 Once dependence on a substance occurs, a person may have a hard time functioning without the drug.
-This can ultimately lead to abuse and addiction.
+This can ultimately lead to use and addiction.

-Additionally, several individuals take prescription medication that is not theirs or they take it in a way that is considered abuse.
+Additionally, several individuals take prescription medication that is not theirs, or they take it in a way that is considered medically safe.
 An estimated 20 percent of Americans admit to taking prescription medication for nonmedical purposes.
-Using prescription drugs for reasons other than what they are prescribed for can significantly increase the risk of addiction.
+Using prescription drugs for reasons other than what they are prescribed can significantly increase the risk of addiction.

 Regardless of how a person becomes addicted to medication, seeking treatment is the best decision that can be made to overcome a substance use disorder.
-Vertava Health offers comphrensive treatment programs for individuals struggling with prescription drug use and addiction.
+Vertava Health offers comprehensive treatment programs for individuals struggling with prescription drug use and addiction.
 To learn more, please get in touch with us today at 888.601.8693.

-Opioids are one of the most popularly abused prescription drugs in the nation.
-This type of medication is most commonly used in the treatment of mild to severe pain.
-People who are prescribed opioids are often instructed to only take them for a short period of time to avoid dependence and addiction.
+Opioids are one of the most popularly used prescription drugs in the nation.
+This type of medication is most commonly used to treat mild to severe pain.
+People who are prescribed opioids are often instructed only to take them for a short period to avoid dependence and addiction.

-Stimulants are most often prescribed in the treatment of conditions like attention-deficit hyperactivity disorder (ADHD).
-They may also be used as a weight loss agent for some individuals.
+Stimulants are most often prescribed to treat conditions like attention-deficit hyperactivity disorder (ADHD).
+They may also be used as a weight-loss method for some individuals.
 The most commonly prescribed stimulants include amphetamine (Adderall), dextroamphetamine, and methylphenidate (Ritalin).

 Central Nervous System (CNS) Depressants

-Central nervous system depressants are used in the treatment of a number of conditions, including anxiety and sleep disorders.
+Central nervous system depressants are used to treat a number of conditions, including anxiety and sleep disorders.
 This type of prescription medication works by slowing down the body’s central nervous system and causing feelings of relaxation.

 Common prescription CNS depressants include Xanax, Valium, and Ambien.
-These drugs can become quickly addictive and can be dangerous when mixed with other substances like alcohol.
-Taking these medications for an extended period of time only increases the risk of dependence and addiction.
+These drugs can become quickly addictive and dangerous when mixed with other substances like alcohol.
+Taking these medications for an extended period only increases the risk of dependence and addiction.

-Prescription drug abuse affects every demographic and can be devastating to a person’s personal and professional life.
-Individuals who are addicted to prescription medications are at an increased risk of health problems, self-destructive behavior, and overdose.
-Luckily, there are a number of different treatment options available for those looking to reclaim their lives from prescription drug addiction.
+Prescription drug use affects every demographic and can be devastating to a person’s personal and professional life.
+Individuals addicted to prescription medications are at an increased risk of health problems, self-destructive behavior, and overdose.
+Luckily, several different treatment options are available for those looking to reclaim their lives from prescription drug addiction.

-Vertava Health and several other rehab facilities offer a variety of approaches to treating prescription medication addiction.
+Vertava Health offers a variety of approaches to treating prescription medication addiction.
 The most common types of treatment include medically supervised detox followed by inpatient or outpatient care.
-The ideal treatment option for a person will depend on his or her condition and needs.
+The ideal treatment option for a person will depend on their condition and needs.

 Outpatient treatment is one option for those struggling with an addiction to prescription drugs.
-This form of treatment is typically only recommended for individuals with a less severe substance use disorder or people who cannot get away from daily responsibilities for an extended period of time.
+This form of treatment is typically only recommended for individuals with a less severe substance use disorder or people who cannot get away from daily responsibilities for an extended period.

 An outpatient program may consist of meeting with a therapist several times a week for various types of therapy.
 Individual and group therapy are the most common forms of treatment used in outpatient programs.

 People who pursue outpatient treatment should have a stable and drug-free home environment.
-Having a reliable support system is also key to ensuring that someone in outpatient therapy experiences the most success possible.
-For individuals without a stable home and family life, inpatient treatment will likely be recommended.
+Having a reliable support system is also key to ensuring that outpatient therapy experiences the most success possible.
+Inpatient treatment will likely be recommended for individuals without a stable home and family life.

 The most common types of treatment used to treat prescription drug addiction include:

-- Medication-Assisted Treatment (MAT) — Medication-assisted treatment is when a safer and less addictive substance is used in replace of the abused drug.
-Currently, there are medications that can be used to treat opioid and alcohol addiction.
+- Medication-assisted treatment (MAT) — Medication-assisted treatment is when a safer and less addictive substance is used in replacing the used drug.
+Currently, some medications can be used to treat opioid and alcohol addiction.
 There are also medications used to help ease the withdrawal symptoms of many drugs.
 Common medications used in MAT include methadone, buprenorphine, naltrexone, disulfiram, and acamprosate.

-Most prescription drug abuse and addiction programs will provide customized treatment plans for each patient.
-This ensures that each person’s needs are being met and that he or she has the best chance at recovery.
+Most prescription drug use and addiction programs will provide customized treatment plans for each patient.
+This ensures that each person’s needs are being met and that they have the best chance at recovery.